adangert/JoustMania/README.md

 * (Triangle) show battery level on all controllers (full charge is Green, 80% is Turquoise, 60% is Blue, 40% is Yellow, under 40% is Red)
 * The middle button can also be used to rotate through different options, then the start and select buttons can be used to increase and decrease that amount, currently this will allow you to change the amount of teams for random team mode, and whether force start works with every controller or only players who pushed the trigger button.
 * Holding down the trigger button for two seconds in admin mode will force start the game.

+For further settings such as turning off audio (play_audio) or changing the colors of controllers please edit the joustsettings.yaml file in the Joustmania folder.

 Web Interface
 ---------------------------------